 - (a) Purpose.
-A technical impracticality (TI) waiver is a mechanism to manage risks to human health and the environment in situations where there is no readily available technology to complete remediation and achieve compliance with the applicable environmental media standards within a reasonable timeframe. -A TI waiver does not waive the requirements to delineate the nature and extent of the release of pollutants, to remediate continuing sources of pollution, or to address potential risks to receptors. - (b) Applicability.
+A technical impracticality (TI) waiver is a mechanism to manage risks to human health and the environment in situations where there is no readily available technology to complete remediation and achieve compliance with the applicable environmental media standards within a reasonable timeframe.
+A TI waiver does not waive the requirements to delineate the nature and extent of the release of pollutants, to remediate continuing sources of pollution, or to address potential risks to receptors. - (b) Applicability.
 A TI waiver may be considered as a part of § 35-903.
 TI waivers may be considered for any of the following: - (1) The Secretary determines that there are non-aqueous phase liquids that cannot be contained or removed. - (2) The Secretary determines that there is only one response action for the activity and it cannot obtain other necessary permits. - (3) The Secretary determines that remediation has taken place to reduce in concentration hazardous materials in groundwater and the plume has been controlled to the extent practical based on an evaluation of reliable and innovative technologies. - (4) The Secretary determines that achieving compliance with the applicable criteria is technically impracticable as determined using Directive No. 9234.2-25 issued September 1993 by the U.S. Environmental Protection Agency's Office of Solid Waste and Emergency Response. - (c) Prohibition.
-A TI waiver is prohibited in situations where the Secretary determines that active remediation is necessary to control the migration of a plume or materially reduce the concentration of a hazardous material the following circumstances:
+A TI waiver is prohibited in situations where the Secretary determines that active remediation is necessary to control the migration of a plume or materially reduce the concentration of a hazardous material. - (d) Technical impracticality waiver documentation.
+A proposal for a TI waiver may be included in the site investigation report prepared under § 35-306 or may be submitted following the site investigation report as a separate document.
+The proposal must include the following materials: - (1) The environmental standard or standards for which a waiver is being requested. - (2) The proposed TI zone for purposes of implementing the waiver that documents the following: - (A) The plume is not increasing in size or concentration in a manner which would alter the risk assumptions associated with the TI waiver request or the extent of the TI Zone.